VEZY/PlantGeom.jl/docs/src/geometry/amap_conventions_reference.md

 - Use topology-based placement for botanical reconstructions.
 - Use explicit `XX/YY/ZZ` when ingesting already solved 3D coordinates from another pipeline.
 - Use `EndX`/`EndY`/`EndZ` when start-end coordinates are known and must dominate angle-derived orientation.
+- Use `AmapReconstructionOptions(coordinate_delegate_mode=:explicit_start_end_required)` to require complete start/end coordinates on explicit-coordinate nodes (AMAP `CoordinateDelegate3` behavior).
+- Use `AmapReconstructionOptions(coordinate_delegate_mode=:explicit_rewire_previous)` for topology-editor style imports where each node position reorients the previous segment and the current node is a point anchor (AMAP `CoordinateDelegate2` behavior).

 ### 2.6 Endpoint coordinates (`EndX`/`EndY`/`EndZ`)